olisheldon/olisheldon.github.io/_projects/advent_of_code23/day_3.md

 .664.598..
 ```

-This engine schematic is interpret as follows:
+This engine schematic is interpreted as follows:

  - Part numbers are adjacent (including diagonally) to at least one symbol (not including full stop).